-Additionally, the draft Digital Markets Act and the Digital Services Act, which were proposed in early 2021 by the European Commission, aim to update regulations for online intermediaries or companies that host third-party content or sell third-party products.
-It specifically applies to social media platforms, which will see their liability towards the content posted on their platforms increased.
+Additionally, the Digital Markets Act, which entered into force on 1 November 2022, and the Digital Services Act, which entered into force on 16 November 2022, apply to online intermediaries or companies that host third-party content or sell third-party products.
+They specifically apply to social media platforms, which will see their liability towards the content posted on their platforms increased.